Testing

 • VTK Extension layer

-When contributing to F3D, it is necessary that any new code is covered by at least one layer of test, but it could make sense to cover it with more if necessary.
+When contributing to F3D, it is necessary that new code is covered by a test in at least one layer above.
+Additional tests can be created in other layers, depending on the change.

 Application layer

-Usually, adding a test is a simple as adding a line like this one:
+Usually, adding a test is as simple as adding a line like this one:

 • NAME should be the name of the test, which must be unique

-• DATA should be a file in testing/data directory, though adding new file is possible
+• DATA should be a file in testing/data directory, though adding a new file is possible

 • ARGS should be the F3D options to pass to the f3d executable, if any

-Once the new test has been added, configure and build F3D, then run the test once:
+Once the new test has been added, configure and build F3D, then run the test (-VV for verbose output):

-The test will fail but an image output will be generated in you build in Testing/Temporary/TestName.png.
+The test will run and fail but an image output will be generated in the build directory, namely Testing/Temporary/TestName.png.
 Visually check that the generated file looks as expected, then add it to the F3D sources in testing/baselines.
 Rerun the test, it should now pass.

 Library layer